Wilmington Academy

-Wilmington Academy is a mixed secondary school located in Wilmington, Kent in the United Kingdom.
+Leigh Academy Wilmington is a mixed secondary school located in Wilmington, Kent in the United Kingdom.
 It stands next to the site of Wilmington Hall.

-As of 1 November 2018, Wilington Academy had 1225 students, including 121 in Sixth Form, with 365 students in the Apollo college, 374 students in Minerva, and 365 students in Jupiter college.
+As of 1 November 2018, Wilmington Academy had 1225 students, including 121 in Sixth Form, with 365 students in the Apollo college, 374 students in Minerva, and 365 students in Jupiter college.

 History

 The location has been the site of several schools since shortly after World War II when Dartford County Technical School for Girls used Wilmington Manor, across the street, for first-year classes.
 In 1950, Wilmington Hall (built in 1734, demolished in 1970) became Dartford Technical School for Boys.
 Wilmington Technical School, formed in the early 1960s, was renamed Wilmington High School in 1975 when new buildings were built.
 In the mid-1980s, two schools were created on the site: Wilmington Hall School and Wilmington Grammar School for Boys.

 In 2006, Wilmington Hall School was certified a Business and Enterprise Specialist College, and following a decision by students, parents, staff and governors was officially renamed Wilmington Enterprise College in September that year.

 In April 2009, Jane Wheatley (headteacher of Dartford Grammar School for Girls) became the executive headteacher after the school was put onto special measures.